karrirasinmaki/blackpepperswing-www/pages/services.md

 <div class="columns large-6" markdown="1">

 ## Courses and weekly classes
-*For comprehensive learning experience.*
+*For a comprehensive learning experience.*

-We accept payments with card, MobilePay, cash or employee benefit vouchers.
-[Read more about payments here](https://blackpepperswing.freshdesk.com/en/support/solutions/articles/42000068393-what-payment-methods-are-accepted-).

-Courses and especially weekly classes are the default learning environment.
-By attending to weekly classes accompanied with weekend workshops and special courses, you will ensure your skillset stays relevant.
+Courses and weekly classes are our default learning environment.
+By attending weekly classes you keep your progress steady and get a little bit better all the time.
+You get support from peers and teachers and can influence course content.
+We encourage all students to get more dance time e.g. by attending social dance events or weekend workshops.

-Do you want extra boost?
-[Consider private classes with us.](#private-classes)
+Do you want an extra boost?
+[Consider taking a private class with us.](#private-classes)

-*Prices include 10% VAT.*

 **Weekly classes**
 120€ for 8 weeks